 You must provide proof of the scores or exemption by August 1 or you will be removed from the dual credit classes.

 **It is the student’s responsibility to contact the college(s) to find out which dual credit courses will transfer or the AP test score required to earn college credit.

 **Please be advised that your high school dual credit grade may be different than your college dual credit grade.

 You may wonder how you are going to pay for college.

 The first step is to complete the Free Application for Federal Student Aid (FAFSA).
-Beginning October 1, 2019, current seniors and their parents can access the online application at www.fafsa.ed.gov.
-Class of 2021 can begin the process beginning October 1, 2020.
+Current seniors and their parents can access the online application at www.fafsa.ed.gov.
+The class of 2023 can begin the process beginning October 1, 2022.

-Colleges use the information provided on the FAFSA to determine eligibility for grants and loans.
+Colleges use the information provided in the FAFSA to determine eligibility for grants and loans.

 In addition to completing the FAFSA, students should contact the Office of Financial Aid at schools where they are applying to ask if any additional information is required.